Noncommutative rational P\'olya series: Introduction and main results

 \item $S$ is Hadamard sub-invertible, that is, the series

 is a rational series \textup{(}over $K$\textup{)}. \end{equivenumerate} \end{theorem}

 The `hard' part of this theorem is showing \ref{main:polya}$\,\Rightarrow\,$\ref{main:unam-auto} in the case where $R=K$ is a field.
 It involves the use of finiteness results on unit equations in characteristic $0$ and a recent extension of Derksen--Masser to positive characteristic \cite{derksen-masser12}.
 We also make use of a new invariant associated to a linear representation, its linear hull.
 The linear hull also allows a characterization of determinizable weighted automatons, see \cref{t:determinizable} below.
-Moreover we prove a sufficient criterion for a weighted automaton to be unambiguous, \cref{l:unambiguous-automaton}, that may be of independent interest.

 The other implications of \cref{t:main} are comparatively straightforward and are largely known.
 The equivalence \ref{main:unam-auto}$\,\Leftrightarrow\,$\ref{main:unam-rat} was first noted by Reutenauer \cite[Chapitre VI, Théorème 1]{reutenauer80}.
 The implications \ref{main:unam-rat}$\,\Rightarrow\,$\ref{main:hadamard} and \ref{main:hadamard}$\,\Rightarrow\,$\ref{main:polya} are also known \cite[Exercise 3.1 of Chapter 6]{berstel-reutenauer11}, and so once \ref{main:polya}$\,\Rightarrow\,$\ref{main:unam-auto} is shown, the equivalence of \ref{main:polya}, \ref{main:unam-auto}, \ref{main:unam-rat}, and \ref{main:hadamard} is clear.
 Finally, \ref{main:polya}$\,\Leftrightarrow\,$\ref{main:formula} appears in the proof of \cite[Proposition 4(ii)]{reutenauer79}.
 Despite this, we opt to give a self-contained proof of all of \cref{t:main} in the present paper.